 If you arrive in the US with a visa and an immigration official refuses you entry, you can insist on a review of your case before a judge.
 However, if you travel to the US as a visitor under the visa waiver program, you ‘waive any rights to a review or appeal of an immigration officer’s determination as to your admissibility, or to contest any action in deportation’.

-If you have a visa, you have the right to:
+If you have been denied entry with a visa, you have the right to:

 - An exclusion hearing before a judge to determine your admissibility;